philpagel/ut8803e/README.md

 Currently, only the model UT8803E/UT8803 is supported.

 The software has been tested successfully with a UT8803E on LINUX (Debian 12).
-It does currently support all availabe button press commands and basic data logging and some status information (`mode`, `OL`, `rel`, `hold` and `min/max`).
+It does currently support all available button press commands and basic data logging and some status information (`mode`, `OL`, `rel`, `hold` and `min/max`).
 Other status information is still work in progress.